usman-afzali/usman-afzali/README.md

 # Welcome to my GitHub page!

-I am a postdoctoral research fellow and PI at University of Canterbury in New Zealand, conducting research in human flourishing and religion.
-During my PhD, I was trained in experimental psychology and neuroscience.
+I am a postdoctoral research fellow and PI of [`A national longitudinal study of Muslim diversity and flourishing`](https://usman-afzali.github.io/nzavs-flourishing/), based at University of Canterbury in New Zealand.

-Since the end of 2022, I have been using `Git` and `GitHub` with `RStudio` with `Quarto` to learn, produce, and share code.
+Since the end of 2022, I have been using `GitHub` with `RStudio` and `Quarto` to learn, produce, and share code.
 Occasionally, I use `Matlab` too.

-Psychology fascinates me a great deal and my lifelong goal is to conduct good science, focusing on pre-registration and open science.
-My immediate goal is to become a permanent (tenure-track) lecturer in psychology.
+Psychology fascinates me a great deal and my lifelong goal is to conduct good science and contribute to open science.

-I am experienced in teach statistics and research methods.
+I am experienced in teach statistics and research methods and my immediate goal is to become a permanent (tenure-track) `lecturer in psychology`.

 ## Fields of Research